envoyproxy/gateway/site/content/en/latest/tasks/operations/k8s-deployment-mode.md

 ---
-title: "Deployment Mode"
+title: "Kubernetes Deployment Mode"
 ---

-## Deployment modes
+In Kubernetes deployment mode:

+* The default deployment model is - Envoy Gateway **watches** for resources such as `Service` or `HTTPRoute` in **all** namespaces and **creates** managed data plane resources such as EnvoyProxy `Deployment` in the **namespace where Envoy Gateway is running**.
+* Envoy Gateway also supports [Namespaced deployment mode][], you can watch resources in the specific namespaces by assigning `EnvoyGateway.provider.kubernetes.watch.namespaces` or `EnvoyGateway.provider.kubernetes.watch.namespaceSelector` and **creates** managed data plane resources in the **namespace where Envoy Gateway is running**.
+* Support for alternate deployment modes is being tracked [here][issue1117].

+## Envoy Gateway Controller

+This section describes few ways to deploy the Envoy Gateway controller.

-### One GatewayClass per Envoy Gateway Controller
+### One GatewayClass per Controller

-* An Envoy Gateway is associated with a single [GatewayClass][] resource under one controller.
+An Envoy Gateway is associated with a single [GatewayClass][] resource under one controller.

 This is the simplest deployment mode and is suitable for scenarios where each Gateway needs to have its own dedicated set of resources and configurations.

-### Multiple GatewayClasses per Envoy Gateway Controller
+### Multiple GatewayClasses per Controller

-* An Envoy Gateway is associated with multiple [GatewayClass][] resources under one controller.
+An Envoy Gateway is associated with multiple [GatewayClass][] resources under one controller.

-* Support for accepting multiple GatewayClasses was added [here][issue1231].
+Support for accepting multiple GatewayClasses was added [here][issue1231].

-### Separate Envoy Gateway Controllers
+### Separate Controllers

 If you've instantiated multiple GatewayClasses, you can also run separate Envoy Gateway controllers in different namespaces, linking a GatewayClass to each of them for multi-tenancy.

-Please follow the example [Multi-tenancy](#multi-tenancy).
+For more information, please follow the [Multi-tenancy](#multi-tenancy) example.

-### Merged Gateways onto a single EnvoyProxy fleet
-By default, each Gateway has its own dedicated set of Envoy Proxy and its configurations.
-However, for some deployments, it may be more convenient to merge listeners across multiple Gateways and deploy a single Envoy Proxy fleet.

-This can help to efficiently utilize the infra resources in the cluster and manage them in a centralized manner, or have a single IP address for all of the listeners.
-Setting the `mergeGateways` field in the EnvoyProxy resource linked to GatewayClass will result in merging all Gateway listeners under one GatewayClass resource.

-* The tuple of port, protocol, and hostname must be unique across all Listeners.

-Please follow the example [Merged gateways deployment](#merged-gateways-deployment).

-### Supported Modes

-#### Kubernetes

-* The default deployment model is - Envoy Gateway **watches** for resources such a `Service` & `HTTPRoute` in **all** namespaces and **creates** managed data plane resources such as EnvoyProxy `Deployment` in the **namespace where Envoy Gateway is running**.
-* Envoy Gateway also supports [Namespaced deployment mode][], you can watch resources in the specific namespaces by assigning `EnvoyGateway.provider.kubernetes.watch.namespaces` or `EnvoyGateway.provider.kubernetes.watch.namespaceSelector` and **creates** managed data plane resources in the **namespace where Envoy Gateway is running**.
-* Support for alternate deployment modes is being tracked [here][issue1117].

-### Multi-tenancy
+## Multi-tenancy

-#### Kubernetes

 * A `tenant` is a group within an organization (e.g. a team or department) who shares organizational resources.
 We recommend each `tenant` deploy their own Envoy Gateway controller in their respective `namespace`.
 Below is an example of deploying Envoy Gateway by the `marketing` and `product` teams in separate namespaces.

-* Lets deploy Envoy Gateway in the `marketing` namespace and also watch resources only in this namespace.
+* Let's deploy Envoy Gateway in the `marketing` namespace and also watch resources only in this namespace.
 We are also setting the controller name to a unique string here `gateway.envoyproxy.io/marketing-gatewayclass-controller`.

 ```shell
 helm install \